CODEWITHSUCHET/AI-Business-Document-Assistant-RAG-/README.md

-# 🤖 AI Business Document Assistant (RAG)
+# 🤖 AI Google Docs Assistant (RAG)

-An AI-powered Retrieval-Augmented Generation (RAG) application that enables users to upload PDF documents and interact with them using natural language.
-The system leverages semantic search with FAISS and Google's Gemini LLM to deliver fast, accurate, and context-aware answers from business documents.
+An AI-powered Retrieval-Augmented Generation (RAG) application that enables users to connect a public Google Document and interact with it using natural language.
+The system retrieves relevant information using semantic search with FAISS and generates context-aware responses using Google's Gemini LLM.

 ---

 # 🚀 Project Overview

-Organizations generate thousands of documents such as reports, policies, contracts, manuals, financial statements, and research papers.
-Extracting relevant information manually is slow, inefficient, and time-consuming.
+Organizations frequently share reports, policies, documentation, meeting notes, research papers, and knowledge bases through Google Docs.
+Locating specific information within lengthy documents can be time-consuming and inefficient.

-This project addresses this challenge by building an intelligent document assistant that understands uploaded PDF documents and answers user questions in natural language using Retrieval-Augmented Generation (RAG).
+This project solves that problem by allowing users to provide a public Google Docs link and ask questions in natural language.
+The application retrieves relevant content using semantic search and generates accurate, context-aware answers using Google's Gemini LLM.

-Instead of relying solely on an LLM's pre-trained knowledge, the application retrieves relevant document content through semantic search before generating responses, ensuring answers remain grounded in the uploaded documents.
+Instead of relying solely on the LLM's internal knowledge, responses are grounded in the actual document content through a Retrieval-Augmented Generation (RAG) pipeline.

 ---

 # ✨ Key Features

-- Upload PDF documents
+- Load public Google Docs
-- Intelligent document understanding
+- Automatic document parsing
 - Semantic search using FAISS
 - Retrieval-Augmented Generation (RAG)
 - Context-aware responses using Google Gemini
 - LangChain-powered pipeline
-- Simple Streamlit web interface
+- Interactive Streamlit interface
-- Fast and scalable document search
+- Fast document retrieval

 ---